d1mzv/quartz/content/Tests/Completed/2 - CS Nade Practice Tool.md

 ![[Pasted image 20250901211330.png]]

 Down to ~15 daily visitors 3 days after launch.
 No new signups, people just inspect the tool in Guest mode.

+Despite tool being much more simpler than V1, launch metrics were almost the same as 1.5 years ago. ~250 visitors with pretty much no retention.
 # Review

-## Conclusion
-- Despite tool being much more simpler than V1, launch metrics were almost the same as 1.5 years ago. ~250 visitors with pretty much no retention.
-- I will try to plug in organic tool promotion under successful nade videos on Reddit / Youtube as it will require minimal effort.
+I will try to plug in organic tool promotion under successful nade videos on Reddit / Youtube as it will require minimal effort.
 But for now we can consider that this idea was not validated and there is no point in perusing it further.
-## Reflections
+## What went well
-- I wanted to follow advice on focusing on a very specific niche where I have a lot of experience.
-Also after my rounds of general market research, I felt that it may be worth trying to make a quick V2 version, simplifying it a lot and introducing a social components for easier organic growth.
+- Initial researched was done before any development
+	- Macro trends
+	- Analysis of similar companies
+	- SEO
+- Tool was simplified significantly
+	- No unnecessary integrations
+	- Notepad-like simple interface
+- Social components where introduced
+	- No need to sign in to try the tool
+	- Share anything just by copying URL
+	- Ideal way of growing the tool would be when content creators link the tool with the list of nades, this was made possible
+- Founder-Market Fit
+	- Niche was good from the point it being narrow and also me having a lot of direct experience with the problem
+- More understanding on how to do launches
+	- Posts got traction from Reddit (100+ upvotes, 20+ comments)
+## What needs to be better
+- Estimate revenue right away
 	- Revenue was not the main point for me as I wanted to make a useful tool with decent usage.
 Still, I need to do revenue estimations at the very beginning, particularly for Ad monetisation.
+- Importance of interviews with potential early adopters
 	- I need to talk directly to people pre-building.
 3-5 people who really need this solution should be must.
+- Effort underestimation
 	- I underestimate the effort badly.
 It's much more fun building from 0 to 80%.
 Last 20% take much longer.
 Then there is a very big effort related to the launch activities.
+- Promise should be much better and clearer
+	- "Practice nades more efficiently" is not good enough of a promise.
+Example of a good one would be something like "Win more games..."